OpenmindAGI/unitree_go2_ros2_sdk/README.md

      ![Head example](./models/head.jpg)

-   - **Option 2**: Mount the RPLidar on the middle of the robot using a 3D-printed mount.
+   - **Option 2**: Mount the RPLidar at the center of the robot using a 3D-printed mount.

      ![Body example](./models/body.jpg)